pqnet/multiapp-router/README.md

 It can do:
 - Multiplexing HTTP requests to various backend based on host or path
 - SSL termination (i.e. proxying an HTTP only backend as HTTPS)
 - HTTP2
 - Basic authentication with usernames and hashed passwords
 - Route level authorization

 # Configuration
 Provide a configuration file in the working directory where the application is launched.
 The file must be named `router.conf.js` or `router.conf.json` according to its format.
 The file can either be a JSON object or a ESM .js file with default export (`yaml` format planned but not yet supported).
+For cloud deploy, it is possible to pass the configuration as a json or ESM literal in the ROUTER_CONF variable.

 If you use ESM keep in mind [nodejs restrictions about `import` expressions](https://nodejs.org/api/esm.html#import-specifiers).
 The configuration is loaded through a data URL to allow it to work in [Node SEA](https://nodejs.org/api/single-executable-applications.html) so things such as `import.meta.url` will likely not yield the expected result.